jeffreybiles/phoenix-tutorial-website/lib/book/book-combined.md

         "boldly-going-where-no-man-has-gone-before"
 ```

-When you're piping functions, be sure to use parentheses for your arguments- the compiler can usually infer them, but the pipe syntax makes that more difficult and so it's best to be explicit.
+When you're piping functions, be sure to use parentheses for your arguments--the compiler can usually infer them, but the pipe syntax makes that more difficult and so it's best to be explicit.

-Working with pipes is a core part of the Elixir experience, and so most functions you encounter will be designed with piping in mind- they'll take *data* as their first argument, and then configuration for their other arguments.
+Working with pipes is a core part of the Elixir experience, and so most functions you encounter will be designed with piping in mind--they'll take *data* as their first argument, and then configuration for their other arguments.
 You can see this with `Enum.join`, which takes in the list as the first argument and then `"-"` as the second argument.

 ## Pipe Exercises